alastairreid/RelatedWork/_notes/rust-language.md

 Rust is a systems programming language that differs from C in that it aims for high performance without sacrificing memory safety.
-It achieves this using an unusual [ownership type system] that largely eliminates aliasing problems and simplifies the creation of concurrent programs.
+It achieves this using an unusual [ownership type system][ownership types] that largely eliminates aliasing problems and simplifies the creation of concurrent programs.